HarperDB/documentation/docs/getting-started/first-harper-app.md

 - Requires `title` and `author` fields (marked with `!`)
 - Adds optional `publishedYear` and `genre` fields

-When you start your application, Harper will automatically create this table structure.
+When you start your application, Harper will automatically create this table resource.

 ## Extend the Resource Class
 Now let's create the business logic for our Book API by implementing a custom resource class.
 Update your `resources.js` file: